lhw-1/rgbd-pathfinder/README.md

 ## What it currently does:

-The current script only handles the conversion from RGB Image to Depth Image using DPT, and the conversion from RGB Image to Image Segmentation using the ADE20K model of the Mask2Former Segmentation Tool.
+The current script only handles the following:
+- Conversion from RGB Image to Depth Image using DPT.
+- Conversion from RGB Image to Image Segmentation using the ADE20K model of the Mask2Former Segmentation Tool.
+- Calculation and Plotting of all available Nodes, inferred through the given Goal Vector, onto the RGB Image.

-The next step will be to handle the RGBD-Pathfinder Implementation.
+The next step is to integrate the Depth Image and the Segmentation Image, and prune Nodes using them.
+Another issue is to modify the current Origin from the Bottom to Eye-Level.

 ---